Tareq Al-Suwaidan: Views and ideology

-In a 4 June 2011 interview on AlQuds TV, Al-Suwaidan called for armed resistance and electronic jihad against Israel: "The other day, I was asking myself: Why shouldn't I personally go on jihad?
+In a 4 June 2011 interview on AlQuds TV, Al-Suwaidan said: "The other day, I was asking myself: Why shouldn't I personally go on jihad?
 First of all, my body cannot tolerate it.
 Secondly, is what I am doing any less important than jihad?
 I would like us all to feel that we are in the same trench.
 There is such a thing as media jihad, political jihad, and a form of jihad that I strongly encourage young people to undertake – electronic jihad.
 Some of our youth are extremely clever.
 I hope that a group of hackers will get together, and will wage resistance over the Internet, targeting Israeli and Zionist sites and destroying them electronically.”

-Clashes with Arab States of the Persian Gulf

-In November 2012 a UAE police official said that suspects arrested in UAE had met with Kuwaiti Muslim Brotherhood members who are the ‘mentors of other groups’.
-He said "They hold courses and teach members how to act and resist, such as Tareq Al-Suwaidan.
-His anti-regime attitude is very clear."

-In October 2013, Al-Suwaidan tweeted that he had been barred from performing the lesser Umrah pilgrimage in Saudi Arabia, stating "I have been banned from entering Saudi Arabia solely for my views and my position against the coup in Egypt and I say that my love for Saudi Arabia and its people is unshaken and that ideas can [never] be banned."
-In 2020, Saudi government brought a person to the courtroom accusing him of acquiring a book on the history of Palestine by Al-Suwaidan.

-Popularity

-Hundreds of Arabic and English speeches by Al-Suwaidan can be found on YouTube where there are excerpts from his appearances on Arab TV channels, as well as speeches delivered in the Middle East and in the West.